ANNOUNCING THE 2023 ESSAY PRIZE SHORTLIST

 EDITORIAL COMMITTEE

 Joanna Biggs is a writer and editor at Harper’s and co-founder of Silver Press.
 Her book about the way we work, All Day Long, was published by Serpent’s Tail in 2015.
-Her second book, A Life of One’s Own, is out with Weidenfeld & Nicolson in May 2023.
+Her second book, A Life of One’s Own, was published by Weidenfeld & Nicolson in May 2023.

 Joanna Kavenna is the author of The Ice Museum (Viking, 2006), Inglorious (Faber & Faber, 2007), The Birth of Love (Faber & Faber, 2011), Come to the Edge (riverrun, 2012), A Field Guide to Reality (riverrun, 2017) and Zed (Faber & Faber, 2019).
 Her writing has appeared in the New YorkerGuardian, Observer, Telegraph, SpectatorLondon Review of Books and New York Times and she has held writing fellowships at St Antony's College Oxford and St John's College Cambridge.
 In 2011 she was named as one of the Telegraph’s 20 Writers Under 40 and in 2013 was listed as one of Granta’s Best of Young British Novelists.
 She lives in Oxfordshire.

 Max Porter is the author of Grief Is the Thing with Feathers (Faber & Faber, 2016), winner of the International Dylan Thomas Prize and shortlisted for the Guardian First Book Award and the Goldsmiths Prize; Lanny (Faber & Faber, 2019), longlisted for the Booker Prize; and an essay, The Death of Francis Bacon (Faber & Faber, 2021).
-His latest novel, Shy, is forthcoming in April 2023 from Faber & Faber.
+His latest novel, Shy, was published in April 2023 by Faber & Faber.

 Jacques Testard is the publisher of Fitzcarraldo Editions and a founding editor of The White Review.